atomicdata-dev/atomic-data-docs/src/tooling.md

 # Tooling for Atomic Data

 At this moment, no real tooling for Atomic Data exists.
-Great tooling is required to make this a succes.
+Great tooling is required to make this a success.
 The following list is a set of ideas that we're likely to be working on.

 ## Atomic Validator